Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 The SPG credit cards earn 2X Marriott points per dollar on purchases that don’t fall under a bonus category.
 If you transfer your points in increments of 60,000 points, you’ll receive a 5,000-mile bonus.
 This means that 60,000 points will provide 25,000 airline miles.

-If you have decent bit of spend to put on a card, don’t sleep on the Barclays Arrival Premier though.
+If you have a decent bit of spending to put on a card, don’t sleep on the Barclays Arrival Premier though.

 Like Japan Airlines, Cathay Pacific is a part of the Oneworld alliance.
 It has some reasonable rates for single partner bookings on any of its partners, or flights on just Cathay Pacific and/or Cathay Dragon.
 It doesn’t hurt that it’s easier to earn Asia Miles than Alaska and JAL miles.